vlunn/tuplelang_interpreter/02_syntax/README.md

   expression?
 That'll cause some of them to print out "twice"; first, as their own match and again as a part of another simple_expression match.
   I decided to only print the first match and the same goes for term as well.

+- I refactored the lexer utilities into its own module since I found it disturbing to implement two clear modules in the same file.
+This will in no way affect program usage.

 **1. What is syntax analysis and how is it related to other parts in compilation?**